 This required first course for all majors provides an overview of leadership basics.
 Leadership skills are important to all fields of study because regardless of the role a person assumes in an organization he or she will need to influence others in order to accomplish the goals and tasks of their work.
 The course engages students in discussion, exploration and application of leadership skills, principles and practices.
 Students will learn about the relationships and connections among leaders, individuals and organizations.
 Topics include communication, motivation, problem solving, organizational change, and workplace conflict.

 This course introduces the study of philosophy and history of criminal justice in America.
 Topics include an examination of criminal justice agencies such as police and security agencies, courts, and corrections, operating as an interacting system.
 Students will gain foundational knowledge about criminal justice that will prepare them for future studies in discipline.
+(This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)

 In this course, students receive an overview of analysis of the American system of law enforcement, examining the origins, development, roles, and operations of policing in a modern democratic society.
 Students develop a detailed understanding of the issues involved in policing a democratic society and examine critical issues and new advances in law enforcement.